Athletic Training Research Laboratory

 - Neurobiological Consequences Subconcussive Impacts and Concussion in Ice Hockey

-The primary goal of the CoBaL lab is to understand the neural and biomechanical basis of human upright balance.
-The bipedal human is inherently unstable and needs a sophisticated control system to remain upright.
-We investigate how the nervous system uses sensory information (vision, inner ear) to estimate body dynamics and guide motor processes for upright balance control.
-The applied goal is to better understand patient populations with neurological disease and injury that lead to balance problems.
+Our research focuses on understanding the neural and biomechanical basis of human upright balance.
+We investigate how the nervous system uses sensory information to estimate body dynamics and guide motor processes for upright balance control.
+The goal is to better understand patient populations with neurological disease and injury that lead to balance problems.

 - Mechanisms of Balance Control during Locomotion